tomiito/developer-documentation/source/includes/supply/_quotas.md

 }
 ```

-Returns a total and subquotas associated with a survey.
+Returns the total quota and subquotas associated with a survey.

 <aside class="notice">NumberOfRespondents is calculated real-time</aside>